EDUCATIONAL ARTICLES AND INFO

 While the best way to learn about wine is to actually taste it, a little bit of historical perspective and educational info never hurts.
 Every month we feature a different winegrowing region, grape varietal or style of wine and throughout the month our newsletter and website will feature educational tidbits about the that month’s chosen subject.
 In addition to the extra information about our featured wines, they will also be on sale all month long.

-WINE EDUCATION: BOTRYTIS WINES
+WINE EDUCATION: ZINFANDEL

 PREVIOUS MONTHS FEATURED WINES & REGIONS